robhz786/strf/README.md

 ## Requirements

-Strf is known to work with the in following compilers:
+Strf has been tested in the following compilers:

 * Clang 3.8
 * GCC 6.5
 * Visual Studio 2017 15.8
+* NVCC 11.0